 There must be something special about filming in Memphis!
-In recent years, there have been many major motion pictures filmed right here, and a notably high number of those received major awards.
+In recent years, there have been many motion pictures filmed right here, and a notably high number of those received major awards.

 Here’s a list of ten of the best films, their accolades, and places you can relive scenes from the movies during your visit to Memphis.